ivanvanderbyl/ember-measure/README.md

 type of `MutationObserver`, as such there is an included polyfill to support older browsers back to IE10.

+> ### Motivation
+> previously, you had to attach a listener to the document’s resize event to get notified of any change of the viewport’s dimensions.
+In the event handler, you would then have to figure out which elements have been affected by that change and call a specific routine to react appropriately.
+If you need the new dimensions of an element after a resize, you need to call getBoundingClientRect or getComputerStyle, which can cause layout thrashing if you don’t take care of batching all your reads and all your writes.
+>
+> And then you realize that this doesn’t even cover the cases where elements change their size without the main window having been resized.
+For example, appending new children, setting an element’s display style to none, or similar actions can change the size of an element, its siblings or ancestors.
+>
+> This is why ResizeObserver is a useful primitive.
+It reacts to changes in size of any of the observed elements, independent of what caused the change.
+It provides you access to the new size of the observed elements, too.
+Let’s get straight into it.

 ## Installation

 ```sh